 One video asset can be transcribed and turned into a blog post.

-One video asset can be transcribed and turned into twitter thread.
+One video asset can be transcribed and formatted into twitter thread.

 One video asset can be stripped of the video and turned into a podcast.

 One video asset can be chopped and skewed into snippets for social media.

 Video is a content asset that provides marketing remix gold, especially if you’re using tools like Wave that allow you to turn text into video in one click or Canva, where you can create and edit videos on the go.

 How To Know What’s Worth Remixing?

 Not all content is created equally.

 Some of the content you develop is going to have a sole purpose (think sales enablement content) but some assets will be created with the sole intent of offering you the flexibility to remix it.
 The best way to validate whether or not a piece of content should be remixed is to first get that solo asset in front of as many people as possible.
 Once you have distributed that asset to your audience, it’s time to analyze how they respond to that content.
 If the reaction is significant — plenty of social media shares, new leads, thousands of downloads or views, etc…